polymerdao/developer-hub/docs/background/polymer.md

 2. IBC as the interoperability standard: having no _enshrined in-protocol_ interoperability standards, Polymer ports the IBC standard into the Ethereum ecosystem.

-3. An application-specific interoperability hub: as an _app rollup_ Polymer specialises to provide interoperability service to all Ethereum rollups
+3. An application-specific interoperability hub: as an _app rollup_ Polymer specializes to provide interoperability service to all Ethereum rollups

 :::